List – 22 Marketplaces Where You Can Buy and Sell Patents

 List of Patent Brokerage Market Places

-To begin, Sellers can submit their patents on their website for consideration.
-Post submission, each IP in question is analysed in detail.
+To begin, sellers can submit their patents on the ICAP’s website for consideration.
+Post submission, each IP in question is analyzed in detail.
 If accepted, executive summaries and claim charts are prepared.
 These comprise the catalog, which is featured in the sealed bid.
 These bids are then either auctioned or privately sold.